gen-cy/cs182-fuzzing-firefox-spellchecker/README.md

 Side note: on output_results_extra.tar.gz <br>
 This contains two files that parsed the original input file to find what inputs were valid and invalid (i.e. words that Hunspell believes needs suggestions or are completely unfixable). <br>
 There is also the frequency of the valid inputs in there, on ascending order.
+The binary file will not run as it was compiled on ARM systems.

 Results:
 ![image](https://user-images.githubusercontent.com/56899845/206831650-c15c486a-ae06-4011-9350-5e653697daa4.png)